 In this article, we discuss which is the best soil and fertilizers for fiddle leaf fig and why.
 We based our recommendations on scientific articles.
 You can find the list of references at the bottom of this article.
+To know more about fertilizer you can read the interview we had with Amanda about how to choose the right fertilizer.

 Our favorite choices for soil and fertilizer both made specifically for fiddle leaf figs: